 by U.S. Geological Survey Wednesday, January 28, 2015

-Stephen M. Jasinski, mineral commodity specialist for the U.S. Geological Survey, has compiled the following information on phosphate rock, the source of phosphorus, one of the three essential plant nutrients.
+Michael D. Fenton, mineral commodity specialist for the U.S. Geological Survey, has compiled the following information about iron and steel, metals critical to the industrial base of the United States.

-Visit http://minerals.usgs.gov/minerals for more information on phosphate rock and other mineral resources.
+Visit http://minerals.usgs.gov/minerals for more information on iron and steel and other mineral resources.

 © 2008-2021.
 All rights reserved.
 Any copying, redistribution or retransmission of any of the contents of this service without the expressed written permission of the American Geosciences Institute is expressly prohibited.
 Click here for all copyright requests.